Jjateen/ElderWand-JetsonNano/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ---
+For a demonstration of the project in action, check out this [demo video](https://drive.google.com/file/d/1O4GGT3Goy68t8mfwshwCv-tpU9OQjDSr/view?usp=sharing).

 Thank you for using ElderWand-JetsonNano!
 If you have any questions or issues, please feel free to open an issue on the [GitHub repository](https://github.com/Jjateen/ElderWand-JetsonNano).